Oh? Did I type that outloud?

 And I will weep for them.

-Some churches will even capitalize on this destruction.
+Some churches will even capitalize on this destruction of mankind.
 Just as they did back then, defiling the holy sanctuary of Christ with bouncy houses, photo booths, and kids-carnivals – complete with the Bunny and eggs.

 And I will weep for them.

 No, I am not praying for Christ’s final return.
-There’s too many who aren’t ready!
-So many who haven’t heard the Truth!
+There’s too many who simply are not ready!
+So many who have not heard the Truth!
 It’s too soon!

 I am praying that we – the church of God – weep and mourn over these who decide to grace us with their presence this weekend.